 Making a Complaint about the Conduct of a Councillor

 All elected representatives serving on Lisburn & Castlereagh City Council must observe the Northern Ireland Local Government Code of Conduct for Councillors (the Code).

 This Code sets out principles and rules of conduct which councillors must observe.

 Should you have evidence that a councillor may have breached the Code of Conduct you can complain to the Northern Ireland Local Government Commissioner for Standards (the Commissioner).
 The Commissioner is independent of government and the Council and investigations are conducted at no cost to complainants.

-You can obtain a complaint form, further information about making a complaint, and a copy of the Code from the Commissioner’s website by clicking here.
+You can obtain a complaint form, further information about making a complaint, and a copy of the Code from the Commissioner’s website.